Will switching to natural afro hair products save you money?

 They also contain low-quality silicones.
 Silicones allow can allow for nutrients and moisture to penetrate the hair shaft, but build up with prolonged use.
 This prevents moisture from entering, leading to weakened afro hair.

 If you use these shampoos frequently, your hair will gradually dry out and become brittle and flaky.
 Eventually, the strength of your afro hair will decline and breakage will occur.
-To fix the problem, you’ll have to reinvigorate your hair through natural products - which will be more money on top of what you have already spent!
+To fix the problem, you’ll have to reinvigorate your hair through costly treatments, trips to the salon and expensive wigs.
+By the time you find the best afro hair products that really work for you, you may be weary of spending more money on top of what you have already spent!

-Sulphates and silicones are just two ingredients to avoid in afro hair products, check out the others here.
+Sulphates and silicones are just two ingredients to avoid in afro hair products, check out the others in this article.

 2. You buy more afro hair products, more often if you choose cheap, ineffective products